18 Delphini

-18 Delphini, also named Musica /'mjuːzIk@/, is a single star in the constellation of Delphinus of the low northern hemisphere.
-It has a Sun-like golden hue and is faintly visible to the naked eye with an apparent visual magnitude of 5.506.
-The star is located at a distance of approximately 249 light years from the Sun based on parallax, and it is drifting further away with a radial velocity of +4 km/s.
-An object believed to be an extrasolar planet (designated 18 Delphini b or Arion) orbits the star.
+18 Delphini, also named Musica /'mjuːzIk@/, is a binary star in the constellation of Delphinus of the low northern hemisphere.
+The primary has a Sun-like golden hue and is faintly visible to the naked eye with an apparent visual magnitude of 5.506.
+It has a red dwarf companion at a wide separation.
+The star is located at a distance of approximately 245 light-years from the Sun based on parallax, and it is drifting further away with a radial velocity of +4 km/s.
+An object believed to be an extrasolar planet (designated 18 Delphini b or Arion) orbits the primary star.

 Nomenclature

 18 Delphini is the star's Flamsteed designation, abbreviated 18 Del.
 Following its discovery the planet was designated 18 Delphini b.

 As part of the NameExoWorlds program by the International Astronomical Union, in 2015 the name Musica, Latin for 'music', was selected for this star by Tokushima Prefectural Jonan High School Science Club of Japan.
 The planet was given the name Arion, after a genius of poetry and music in ancient Greece.
 According to legend, his life was saved at sea by dolphins after attracting their attention by the playing of his kithara.
 The constellation 'Delphinus' is Latin for 'dolphin'.